-With low interest rates and rising house prices, there is a sense of urgency among first home buyers to get on to the property ladder.
-Mortgage brokers have an opportunity to step in and make sure these buyers know what options are available to them
+Mortgage brokers have an opportunity to step in and make sure first home buyers know what options are available to them as property rises soar

 First home buyer purchases over the last 18 months have been record-breaking, and industry research only backs up the notion that the Great Australian Dream of property ownership is alive and well.